Workers' Compensation Eligibility

 Are You an Employee?

-If you have been injured at work and believe you have been misclassified as an IC, you should talk to an attorney immediately.
-See Being and Independent Contractor vs. Employee for more information.
+If you have been injured at work and believe you are misclassified as an independent contractor, you should talk to an attorney immediately.
+See Being an Independent Contractor vs. Employee for more information.

 Do You Fall Under an Exempt Category?